a-JAVA-chip-frappuccino/Aviation-Accidents-Analysis/README.md

 plt.show()
 ```

-### To conclude, there are far, far more fatal incidents involving amateur aircraft than professional aircraft, likely due to the lack of extreme oversight that goes into professional flights, such as rigorous pilot training and extensive flight and ground crews.
+There appears to be more fatal incidents involving amateur aircraft than professional aircraft, likely due to the lack of vigilant oversight that goes into professional flights, such as rigorous pilot training and extensive flight and ground crews.

-### In order to have safer, less fatal flights, a recommendation would be to utilize professional crafts and all the additional benefits that come with these, such as ground crews and dual-pilot crews.
+In order to have safer, less fatal flights, a strong recommendation would be to utilize professional crafts and all the additional benefits that come with these, such as ground crews and dual-pilot crews.